 Preferential enrolment to students enrolled at the school where the OSHC service is provided is encouraged.
 A waiting list should be implemented for student enrolled at other schools and the service should only accommodate these students should they have the capacity and resources to do so.

 Contact Corporate Procurement Branch for an OSHC review template.

 Complete appropriate tender applications where there is an open tender process to deliver an OSHC service on state school grounds.
 Offers may only be submitted in the format provided by the department as part of the invitation to offer.
 Failure to declare all proposed fees in the offer will preclude the fee from being applied if the offer is successful.

 It is a condition of the Licence to use DET premises that the current approved provider willingly transfers the in-force service approval to the incoming provider on the expiration or termination of the licence.
 Approved providers will be required to accept relevant contractual conditions to demonstrate their understanding of this requirement before any offer to conduct OSHC services will be accepted by the department.
-Service providers should engage with the relevant Early Childhood Education and Care officers.
+Service providers should engage with the relevant Early Childhood and Community Engagement officers.

 Approved providers are required to comply with all requirements of the Licence to use DET premises.

 On an as-required basis, provide evidence of current blue cards issued by Blue Card Services for all new staff.